michaelrgarcia/assist-at-a-glance/README.md

 The routes below are all GET requests to the TransferView API.

-Everything wrapped in braces {} is meant to be substituted for an acceptable parameter.
+Everything wrapped in braces {} is a parameter.
 How to get those parameters is denoted below.

 "74" is currently the only working option for the "academicYear" parameter.